brunorijsman/dske-python/docs/developer-guide.md

  * Error handling is not as robust as it should be.

+ * Multicast keys (more than one slave SAE) is not supported.

  ### Unregistration

  When a client starts, it registers itself with all hubs, using the PUT registration API.